paulodietricheng/basys3_Flash_Attention/docs/architecture.md

 This system is a FlashAttention [1] Accelerator targeting the basys3 [2] board designed as a learning experiment and intro to transformers accelerators.
 It uses a single output-stationary systolic array pass with the goal of computing:

+## Major review: THE DMA BLOCK WILL BE DROPPED FOR THE FIRST PROOF-OF-CONCEPT DESIGN AS IT IS NOT CRUCIAL FOR THE MAIN COMPUTE.
+AFTER THE DESIGN IS VERIFIED AND GIVEN THAT DATA EXISTS ATTENTION CAN BE COMPUTED, THEN THE DATA WILL BE FETCHED FROM THE EXTERNAL MEMORY/HOST.

 $$
 O = \text{softmax}(QK^\top)V
 $$